im-Rajat/Websites/README.md

 - chrome://settings/content/all    (Delete cache of a particular website)
 - Embed someones twitter video without retweeting them : copy tweet link, remove all text starting from '?' and add “/video/1”
 - has:attachment larger:10m    (Gmail)
+- Hide your data in a image : COPY/B IMAGEFILE.JPG + DATA.RAR HIDDEN.JPG
+- Amazon Discount : &pct-off=50- (Add this in URL)
+- Remove TV ads : Add following IP in the DNS1 and DNS2 section,
+    - DNS 1: 94.140.14.14
+    - DNS 2: 94.140.15.15